Leinadf1/F1-led-sync/README.md

 By default the system follows **Charles Leclerc** and **Lewis Hamilton**.

-Adding other drivers requires creating **custom templates** (cropped screenshots of the F1 TV overlay) that must be pixel-perfect.
-A couple of pixels off and the recognition fails silently.
+Adding other drivers requires creating **custom templates** (cropped screenshots of the F1 overlay) that must be pixel-perfect.

-That's why it's not documented step-by-step: if you want to follow other drivers, **message me on Telegram** ([@delfino_cchione](https://t.me/delfino_cchione)) with:
+That's why it's not documented step-by-step: **if you're struggling with it and want to follow other drivers, message me on [Telegram](https://t.me/delfino_cchione)**.

-- The driver(s) you want to follow
-- Your screen resolution
-- Your operating system

-I'll prepare the correct templates and send them ready to use.

 ### 📁 Project structure